rushairer/go-pipeline/README.md

 ## ⚠️ Important Notes

+> AsyncPerform flush ordering: callbacks may execute out of order across flushes.
+Do not rely on cross-batch ordering.

 > **Error Channel Behavior**: Lazily initialized via sync.Once.
 The first call to `ErrorChan(size int)` decides the buffer size; subsequent calls ignore size.
 Even if you don't explicitly call it, the pipeline will initialize it on first error send and write errors non-blockingly.
 If the channel isn't consumed and the buffer fills, subsequent errors are dropped (no blocking or panic).

 > **Recommended to Listen to Error Channel**: If you call `ErrorChan(size int)`, it's recommended to listen to the error channel and use select statements to avoid infinite waiting.